matteodem/meteor-easy-search/docs/recipes.md

   }
 })

 ```

+This has to do with internal logic that EasySearch applies to keep search results and their orders separate from the collection that
+they come from.

 ## Searching user mails

-If you want to search through the mails of `Meteor.users` you can do it by using a custom selector with `$elemMatch`.
+If you want to search through the mails of `Meteor.users` you can do it by using a custom mongo selector called `$elemMatch`.

 ```javascript
 let index = new EasySearch.Index({